tizianocitro/learning/aws-certified-developer-associate/13-ecs-ecr-fargate/README.md

 - Possible launch type: EC2 or Fargate.
 - OS architecture.
 - Task size: CPU and memory needs.
-- Task role: allows the containers in the task to call AWS services.
+- **Task role (very important at the exam)**: allows the containers in the task to call AWS services.
-- Task execution role: allows the container agent to call AWS services.
+- **Task execution role**: allows the container agent to call AWS services.

 ![ECS Task Definition Infrastructure Requirements](/assets/aws-certified-developer-associate/ecs_task_definition_infrastructure_requirements.png "Create ECS Task Definition Infrastructure Requirements")

 ![ECS Task Definition Task Roles](/assets/aws-certified-developer-associate/ecs_task_definition_task_roles.png "Create ECS Task Definition Task Roles")

-Then, you need to **configure the containers in the task**.
+Then, you need to **configure the containers in the task (at least one has to be an essential container)**.
 You can add multiple containers to the task definition. **Some of the information you need to specify for each container** are indicated in the following images:

 ![ECS Task Definition Containers](/assets/aws-certified-developer-associate/ecs_task_definition_containers.png "Create ECS Task Definition Containers")

 ![ECS Task Definition Containers 2](/assets/aws-certified-developer-associate/ecs_task_definition_containers_2.png "Create ECS Task Definition Containers 2")

+**If a container is configured as essential, the task will stop if the container stops**.
+If a container is not essential, the task will continue to run if the container stops.

 You can also **configure the storage** for the task.
 You can choose between: